If you are just learning the game of golf, there are a few things you should know before heading out for the links.

 Par 3 Vs. Regulation Vs. Executive – Size Matters!

 How much do you want to play?
 As a beginner you might be intimidated at the thought of playing a full regulation 18-hole golf course.
 You can always play only 9 holes if you wish.
 But the Regulation course will have a mix of 3, 4 and 5 par holes, with some holes exceeding 550 yards each.
 It makes for a challenging course for a player just starting out.
-On the other hand an Par-3 style course may have 9 or 18 holes, but each will only be a par-3.
-The time it takes to play a full regulation course is often over 9.
-An par3 course can be played in under 2.
+On the other hand a Par-3 style course may have 9 or 18 holes, but each will only be a par-3.
+The time it takes to play a full regulation course is often over 4 hours.
+A par 3 18 hole course can be played in under 3.
 (Playing times of course, are determined by course conditions, weather and how busy the course is at the time you play.)
 The Executive course is a third type.
-Small, and easily played in under 2 hours, it has many par 3-s and a couple of par 4-s and possibly one par-5.
+Small, and easily played in under 2 hours, it has many par 3-s and perhaps a couple of par 4-s.
 It is designed for a quick round of golf by “the executive” on a break.

 Bottom Line: Before becoming a member of any course and signing on any dotted line be sure to visit the golf club, play the course at least once.
 Be realistic about what you can afford in time and money.
 That will give you a close-up view and the best information on which to make your decision.
 Remember as a beginner, you can always grow into the next level.